KalleDK/ansible-truenas/HACKING.md

 1. Create a release in github.

 1. `make tarball`.
+Make sure that the tarball doesn't contain any extraneous files.
 Upload the new tarball to Ansible Galaxy.

 1. `make documentation; make update-doc-site`.
 Push the docs out to the web site.